privateprep/coding-space-website/src/pages/programs/private-lessons-and-small-groups.md

 templateKey: programs
 title: Private Lessons and Small Groups
 titleColor: "#264548"
+seo:
+  title: Private Lessons and Small Groups
+  seo_description: >
-description: "Whether your child is a complete beginner or already building applications in JavaScript and Python, our experienced instructors can provide personalized support in person or online. "
+    Whether your child is a complete beginner or already building applications in JavaScript and Python, our experienced instructors can provide personalized support in person or online.
 heroImage:
   image: /img/tcs-header.png
   alt: Accessibility name